josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/👑_asserting_sovereignty_after_allied_interference.md

 # 👑 Asserting Sovereignty After Allied Interference
-**First created:** 2025-10-26 | **Last updated:** 2026-02-22
+**First created:** 2025-10-26 | **Last updated:** 2026-02-23
 *How a Five Eyes or allied state reclaims jurisdiction when another partner’s operations breach its laws or harm its citizens.*

 ---

-## 🛰️ Scope
+## 🛰️ Orientation

+Alliances are built on trust.
+Sovereignty is built on law.

+When allied cooperation crosses into unlawful interference, the test is not diplomatic comfort — it is constitutional integrity.

-Defines the **sovereignty-reassertion process** that should occur when one intelligence or security partner (e.g., within the Five Eyes alliance) is found to have interfered unlawfully inside another’s jurisdiction.
+This node defines the sovereignty-reassertion process that must activate when one intelligence or security partner (e.g., within the Five Eyes alliance) breaches domestic law, harms nationals, or exceeds authorised cooperation inside another’s jurisdiction.

-Maps the shift from quiet diplomacy to legal assertion — the moment a state must treat ally behaviour as a breach of domestic law, not merely a coordination error.
+The shift required is subtle but decisive:

+From quiet coordination
+to lawful substitution.

+From alliance discretion
+to domestic jurisdiction.

+A democratic state proves its sovereignty not by hostility toward allies, but by demonstrating that no partner operates above its law.

 ---